bember/TangoCardPHPSDK/readme.md

 TangoCard RAAS PHP SDK (v.1.0.0)

 This repository contains the open source PHP SDK that allows you to access TangoCard RAAS from your PHP app.
-Except as otherwise noted, the TangoCard PHP SDK is licensed under the Apache Licence, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).
+Except as otherwise noted, the TangoCard PHP SDK is licensed under the MIT License (MIT).

 Usage